connictro/connictro_blockchain_examples/permit_voucher/README.md

 This is an example to demonstrate usage of the Connictro Blockchain platform for the use cases "Time-limited Access Permit" and "Voucher".

-## Short Overview of Connictro Blockchain
-Connictro Blockchain is based on Managed Objects (MOs) like an account in a database, or a wallet in a cryptocurrency (NOTE: Connictro Blockchain is NOT a cryptocurrency!).
-MOs are stored in the blockchain.
-Names are completely random to support usage in data privacy-friendly applications.
-No personal data - like e-mail address, phone number, credit card number etc. is needed.

-Each MO consists of fields (from simple text fields of up to 4KB, to fields controlling MO behaviour), and assets (similar to "money" or "fuel").
-End user assets (the digital twin of a permit or voucher) can only be consumed, never transferred to others.
-The most important (and predefined) assets are "life" (mandatory) and "value" (optional).

-"Life" models the state of the MO (counting down from 7 to 0; states may be skipped).

-7 - New/Created - the MO exists in the blockchain but it can not yet be used - it must be provisioned
-                  by a licensee (or timer) first to enable it for usage.

-6 - Provisioned - the MO can now be used.
-Next deduction of "Life" advances state directly to "In Use",
-                  unless validation or pairing has been defined.

-(See Licensee manual for description of "5 - Wait Validation" and "4 - Wait Pairing" states)

-3 - In Use      - In this state the MO is valid and "value" asset can be used (if defined)

-2 - Depleted    - Either all "value" has been consumed or a timer expired.

-(See Licensee manual for description of "1 - Returned" and "0 - Invalid" states)

-If required by the use case, "Value" models the supply of whatever you define it should be (points, credits, ...).

 ### Permit example
 "Permits" are MOs populated only with "Life", no "Value".
 After creation they are in state "7 - New/Created", and 2 timers are created as well.
 One causes a state transition to "3 - In Use" (start timer) and another a